 Emma Nolan, Manager of Government Relations & Health Initiatives

-The COVID-19 pandemic has been difficult for everyone, but for some groups, including and especially the disability community, the impact has been staggering.
+The COVID-19 pandemic has been difficult for everyone, but for some groups, like the disability community, the impact has been overshelming.
 This is even more the case for those in the disability community who live in rural areas and those belonging to racial and ethnic minorities.
-The ARC of Pennsylvania is currently working on an initiative funded by the PA Department of Health that aims to identify healthcare barriers that people with disabilities face.
-Advised by key stakeholders across the state, including people with lived experience, family members and professionals in the field of healthcare and disability, The ARC of PA released a comprehensive report that provides an in-depth description of the proposed solutions.
-This presentation will cover the solutions that the State can implement that aim to achieve health equity for people with disabilities.
+The Arc of PA is working on a project funded by the PA Department of Health that aims to identify healthcare barriers that people with disabilities have.
+The Arc of PA released a report that provides proposed solutions.
+Input on this report was provided by people with lived experience, family members, and professionals in healthcare and disability communities.
+This presentation will share the solutions that the State can do to achieve health equity for people with disabilities.

 10:30 – 11:30 AM Breakout 3D